Offshore performance review system for remote teams

 Review samples instead of every item

-Full review works for the first 1 or 2 practice batches.
-After that, sample the work.
-For low-risk admin, review 20% or 10 to 20 items, whichever is smaller.
-For customer refunds, billing changes, contract edits, and angry replies, review before anything is sent until errors are rare for 2 straight weeks.
+Fully review the first 1 or 2 practice batches, then sample safe admin work: 20% or 10 to 20 items, whichever is smaller.
+Review customer refunds, billing changes, contract edits, and angry replies before anything is sent until errors are rare for 2 straight weeks.

-A mini-scenario: an offshore coordinator cleans 80 CRM records each week.
-The founder reviews the first 20 records in week 1 and finds 6 missing source links.
-The SOP gets one new example.
-In week 2, the founder samples 20 records again and finds 1 missing link.
-In week 3, the review drops to 10 records plus any exceptions the assistant flagged.
+For example, a coordinator cleans 80 CRM records a week: review 20 in week 1 and find 6 missing source links, add one SOP example, then review 20 in week 2 and find 1 missing link.
+In week 3, review 10 records plus exceptions the assistant flagged.

-Use a short audit line: "Sampled 20 records.
-Nineteen had source, next step, owner, and due date.
-One enterprise lead missed the source link.
+Use this audit line when a sample needs a correction: "Sampled 20 records: 19 had source, next step, owner, and due date; one enterprise lead missed the source link.
 Add the source-link check before marking records done."
-That gives the assistant a clear fix without turning review into a lecture.

 Make feedback specific enough to reuse

-Good feedback quotes the work and the rule.
-Bad feedback asks for better communication and hopes the assistant knows what changed.
-Keep each note to 2 or 3 corrections, then put the rule into the SOP so the same issue does not come back next Friday.
+Good feedback names the work, rule, and next fix.
+Keep each note to 2 or 3 corrections, then put the rule into the SOP.

 Run a 30-day review rhythm

-Week 1 is full review and setup.
-Week 2 is corrected execution.
-Week 3 is sampled review for low-risk work.
-Week 4 is the decision point: keep the lane, expand the lane, or pause and rewrite the SOP.
-Do not add a second role lane until the first one has clean numbers for 2 weeks.
+Week 1 is full review and setup; week 2 corrects the work; week 3 samples safe work.
+In week 4, keep the lane, expand it, or pause and rewrite the SOP; do not add another lane until the first has clean numbers for 2 weeks.

-Use a simple 1 to 5 score only after the evidence is visible.
-A 3 should mean the work meets the minimum standard with some coaching.
-A 4 means the assistant completes the lane with rare errors.
-A 5 means the assistant improves the lane by catching exceptions, updating examples, and raising risks early.
+Use a 1-to-5 score only after the evidence is visible: 3 meets the minimum with coaching, 4 has rare errors, and 5 catches exceptions, updates examples, and raises risks early.

 The weekly meeting can be 15 minutes: 5 minutes on numbers, 5 minutes on examples, 5 minutes on next week's rule.
 End with one sentence: "This week, focus on escalating unclear billing tickets before drafting the reply."